Economic and Trade Information on China

 The share of export-processing trade is declining in recent years.
 Export-processing trade accounted for 51% of China's total exports in 2007, but dropped to 34% in 2016.
 In 2016, exports of processing trade dropped by 10.3%.

 In Jan-Dec 2016, exports of electrical and electronic products dropped by 7.7% (In US$ terms), exports of garment and footwear dropped by 9.6% and 12.1% respectively.
-In Jan-Jul 2017, exports of electrical and electronic products grew 8.1% (In US$ terms), exports of garment grew by 1.4% while footwear grew by 6.3%.
+In Jan-Oct 2017, exports of electrical and electronic products grew 8.8% (In US$ terms), exports of footwear grew by 4.4% while exports of garment dropped by 0.6%.

 In 2016, China's top ten export markets were US, Hong Kong, Japan, South Korea, Germany, Vietnam, India, Netherlands, UK and Singapore.
 China's total exports with these ten economies together accounted for about 58.8% of China's total exports in 2016.